Note: This page is specifically for Liberal Arts and Social Science students. All other students please refer to the Comillas ICADE page.

 BC students pre-register for courses before the semester starts, and finalize their course selection during the add/drop week in Madrid.

-The on-site coordinator provides academic counseling and arranges tutorials.
+The BC resident director provides academic counseling and arranges tutorials.
 In addition, BC students may participate in a language-exchange program and are matched with local students to further develop their Spanish language skills.

 For course selection information, please refer to course catalog